carbon-language/carbon-lang/llvm/docs/CMake.rst

   $ cmake -DVARIABLE=value path/to/llvm/source

-You can set a variable after the initial CMake invocation for changing its value.
+You can set a variable after the initial CMake invocation to change its value.
 You can also undefine a variable:

 .. code-block:: console

   $ cmake -UVARIABLE path/to/llvm/source

-Variables are stored on the CMake cache.
-This is a file named ``CMakeCache.txt`` on the root of the build directory.
-Do not hand-edit it.
+Variables are stored in the CMake cache.
+This is a file named ``CMakeCache.txt`` stored at the root of your build directory that is generated by ``cmake``.
+Editing it yourself is not recommended.

-Variables are listed here appending its type after a colon.
-It is correct to write the variable and the type on the CMake command line:
+Variables are listed in the CMake cache and later in this document with the variable name and type separated by a colon.
+You can also specify the variable and type on the CMake command line:

 .. code-block:: console